kiariendegwa/SDC-Nanodegree-Project-Work/Vehicle_detection/vehicle_detection.md

 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 Having noticed the computational bottleneck caused by the sliding window approach, requiring the window to check multiple image scales.
 I decided to instead implement a neural segmentation algorithm based on the u-net design described here [insert link here].

-![U-net architecture][report_images/u-net-architecture.png]
+[U-net architecture][report_images/u-net-architecture.png]

 Initially it was thought that this could be used to preliminary pick hot spots within an image which would significantly reduce the aforementioned computational bottleneck.